JuiceRO2k/vrp_tickets/README.md

 # vrp_tickets
 FiveM related plugin for dunko vRP servers.

+Credits to the original idea and creator @plesalex100#7387
 ----------------------------------------------

-Credits to the original idea and creator @plesalex100#7387

-Contribution by:
+Contribution by (recreated by):

   @AlphaMac#1645
   @dav1d.exe#2201